pgk-labs/Forti/README.md

 requirements.txt # Dependencies

-fortiflex.py     # The basic .py file.
+FortigateMultiTool.py     # The basic .py file.

 6. Contribution Guidelines

-Contributions to FortiFlex are welcome!
+Contributions to FortigateMultiTool are welcome!
 Here’s how to contribute:

 Fork this repository.
 Create a new branch with a descriptive name for your feature or bug fix: